 Crystal Mountain Resort

-I scoured through reports online.
-Then I found one by Redwic going in from the ski basin.
-The resort had just closed for the season two weeks ago.
-So the timing was perfect.
-After arriving into Lot A, we then started walking at 8:30 AM.
+While scouring through reports online, I found one by Redwic.
+It was perfect timing as the resort had closed for the season two weeks ago.
+After parking in Lot A, we started walking at 8:30 AM.

 See more trip photos here.